CGC LAWSUIT ALERT: Levi & Korsinsky Notifies Canopy Growth Corporation Investors of a Class Action Lawsuit and Upcoming Deadline

-CASE DETAILS: The filed complaint alleges that defendants made false statements and/or concealed that: (1) there were material weaknesses in the Company's internal controls over accounting and financial reporting; (2) as a result, the Company improperly booked sales of its BioSteel business unit; (3) as a result, the Company's revenue was overstated; and (4) as a result of the foregoing, defendants' positive statements about the Company's business, operations, and prospects were materially misleading and/or lacked a reasonable basis.
+CASE DETAILS: The filed complaint alleges that defendants made false statements and/or concealed that: (i) issues with Canopy Growth's BioSteel business, including, inter alia, aged inventory and overspending, had been significantly hampering the Company's profitability; (ii) there were material weaknesses in the Company's internal controls over accounting and financial reporting; (iii) as a result, the Company improperly booked sales of its BioSteel business unit; (iv) as a result, the Company's revenue was overstated; and (v) as a result of the foregoing, defendants' positive statements about the Company's business, operations, and prospects were materially misleading and/or lacked a reasonable basis.

 WHAT'S NEXT?
 If you suffered a loss in Canopy Growth during the relevant time frame, you have until July 24, 2023 to request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.